tdegeus/shelephant/docs/dataset.rst

 .. code-block:: yaml

     search:
-        - iname:
-            - '.*h5'
-        - ignore:
+        - rglob: '*.h5'
-            - bak.*
+        - skip: 'bak.*''

 Running ``shelephant status`` will include lines for 'managed' files that are in the dataset directory but that you intent to have in a storage location.
-As an example, let us create a file ``e.h5`` in the dataset directory.
+As an example, let us assume that you create a file ``e.h5`` in the dataset directory.

 Getting an overview
 ===================